 Between 1998 and 2005, ExxonMobil funneled nearly $16 million to a network of 43 advocacy organizations that try to confuse the public on global warming science.

-A modest but effective investment has allowed the giant oil companies to fuel doubt about global warming, to delay government action just as Big Backhoe did over, well, for the past 40 years.
+That's according to Alden Meyer, the Union of Concerned Scientists Director of Strategy and Policy, a modest but effective investment has allowed the giant oil companies to fuel doubt about global warming, to delay government action, just as Big Tobacco did over, well, for the past 40 years.

-Now this is an interesting story, and by the way, we're about to go to open line, so if you know the portal numbers, as I like to call them, and you have something to say in the first hour that would be of some interest to us all, feel free to join us now.
+So if you know the portal numbers, as I like to call them, and you have something to say in the first hour that would be of some interest to us all, feel free to join us now.

-on foot are to be given handheld satellite devices by the Mexican authorities to ensure they arrive safely.
+Illegal immigrants planning to cross the desert and enter the U.S. on foot are to be given handheld satellite devices by the Mexican authorities to ensure they arrive safely.

-It's not a joke!
+It's not a joke.

 It's in the Monterey Sunday Telegraph.

-Those who get lost or perhaps fall sick during the dangerous four-day crossing will now be able to activate the device.
+Those who get lost or perhaps fall sick during the dangerous four-day crossing will now be able to activate the device, alert frontier, it'll alert frontier police on both sides of the border.

-A paradoxical move, obviously, given that secrecy is necessary for success.
+The satellite tracking service would require would-be illegals to register their intentions before setting off, a paradoxical move, obviously, given that secrecy is necessary for success.

-But Mexican authorities are predicting that about, get this, 200,000 devices will be handed out when the project is launched formally in the coming year.
+But Mexican authorities are predicting that about get this, 200,000 devices will be handed out when the project is launched formally in the coming year.

-said Jamie Orbegon, the co-coordinator for the State Commission for Migrants in Pueblo,
+Our intention is to save lives, said Jamie Orbigon, the co-coordinator for the State Commission for Migrants in Pueblo, the Mexico state which is behind the project.

-Why, there are lots of people looking to cross and we're working with U.S. authorities to
+Why, there are lots of people looking to cross, and we're working with U.S. authorities to make sure they do not die on the way.

-Between 20 and 30 migrants succumb to hellish temperatures, insect bites and what have you,
+Between 20 and 30 migrants succumb to hellish temperatures, insect bites, and what have you, while attempting to cross into Arizona every year.

 Heat exhaustion sometimes causes short-term memory loss with trekkers wandering aimlessly in the desert.